Virtual Summer School

 · After successful registration, a space is reserved for you in the course

 · You will receive an invoice via E-Mail and Mail

 · Please transfer the full amount within 30 days to the indicated bank account

 · Only after a successful payment a space is guaranteed

-Delegates may cancel their booking by email to email@example.com.
+Delegates may cancel their booking by email to gender(at)charite.de.
 However, the first 150€ of any booking fee is non-refundable.
 Cancellations after July, 31th 2021 are non-refundable.